The Mosman Art Prize is an annual, acquisitive award for painting sponsored by Mosman Municipal Council.

 The Mosman Art Prize winning work shall remain the property of Mosman Council.
 The artist retains copyright.
 Mosman Council must be acknowledged on any reproduction of the prize-winning work.

-The Judge will also select works of merit to be hung in the Mosman Art Prize exhibition, held at the Mosman Art Gallery.
+The Judge will also select works of merit to be hung in the Mosman Art Prize exhibition, held at the Mosman Art Gallery, cnr Art Gallery Way and Myahgah Road, Mosman.
 All works selected for hanging must remain on show for the duration of the exhibition.
 The Judge’s decision shall be final and no subsequent discussion will be entered into.

-The 2011 Mosman Art Prize exhibition will be held in the Mosman Art Gallery from Saturday 30 July to Sunday 4 September inclusive.
+The 2012 Mosman Art Prize exhibition will be held in the Mosman Art Gallery, from Saturday 21 July to Sunday 26 August inclusive.

 9. SALE OF ARTWORKS

 All works exhibited in the Mosman Art Prize may be for sale unless marked Not For Sale (NFS).
 A commission of 33.3% will be deducted from the selling price of any work sold by the Gallery.
 Should GST apply to the sale of your artwork, please ensure it is included in the total selling price.
 Artists affiliated with a specific commercial gallery should contact their Gallery Director regarding ‘split commission’ arrangements.
-Split commmission is 40% i.e. 20% / 20%.
+Split commission is 40% (20/20).
 The name of the Gallery must be included on the entry form if commission is to be split.

 11. PREPARATION OF ARTWORK